Shamrock: Link to St. Patrick

 "The drowning of the shamrock" by no means implies it was necessary to get drunk in doing so.
 At the end of the day the shamrock which has been worn in the coat or the hat is removed and put into the final glass of grog or tumbler of punch; and when the health has been drunk or the toast honoured, the shamrock should be picked out from the bottom of the glass and thrown over the left shoulder.The shamrock is still chiefly associated with Saint Patrick's Day, which has become the Irish national holiday, and is observed with parades and celebrations worldwide.
 The custom of wearing shamrock on the day is still observed and depictions of shamrocks are habitually seen during the celebrations.

 Symbol of Ireland

-As St. Patrick is Ireland's patron saint, the shamrock has been used as a symbol of Ireland since the 18th century, in a similar way to how a rose is used for England, a thistle for Scotland and a daffodil for Wales.
+As St. Patrick is Ireland's patron saint, the shamrock has been used as a symbol of Ireland since the 18th century.
 The shamrock first began to evolve from a symbol purely associated with St. Patrick to an Irish national symbol when it was taken up as an emblem by rival militias during the turbulent politics of the late eighteenth century.
 On one side were the Volunteers (also known as the Irish Volunteers), who were local militias in late 18th century Ireland, raised to defend Ireland from the threat of French and Spanish invasion when regular British soldiers were withdrawn from Ireland to fight during the American Revolutionary War.
 On the other side were revolutionary nationalist groups, such as the United Irishmen.